CodingAbdullah/Medium-Article-Scraper/README.md

 This will allow you to clone the repository using Git, work through installing dependencies using Node, containerizing the application using Docker, and finally, deploying AWS infrastructure in the cloud using Terraform.

 ### AWS Cloud Infrastructure Setup
+The actual deployment of the application follows a simple pattern.
+However, if you are looking for a more quick and efficient way of custom deployment, this section explains it in detail.

-The following AWS services are being used:
+The following AWS services can be used:
 <ul>
     <li><b><i>AWS ECS</i></b> for running the two containers (front-end + back-end servers)</li>
     <li><b><i>AWS ECS Task Definition</i></b> for creating a cloud container network</li>